Updated March 21, 2023

 Architecture of Convolutional Neural Network

 Below are the architecture of convolutional neural networks:

 LeNet was introduced for Optical and Character Recognition in Documents in 1998.
-It is small and perfect for running in the CPU.
+It is small and perfect for running on the CPU.
 LeNet is small and easy to grasp.
 This is built with three main ideas: local receptive fields shared weights and spatial subsampling.
 The network shows the best internal representation of raw images.
 It has three convolutional layers, two pooling layers, one fully connected layer, and one output layer.
-One convolutional layer was immediately followed by the pooling layer.
-All the layers are explained above.
+The pooling layer immediately followed one convolutional layer.

 AlexNet was developed in 2012.
 This architecture popularized CNN in Computer vision.
 It has five convolutional and three fully-connected layers where ReLU is applied after every layer.
-It takes the advantages of both the layers as a convolutional layer has few parameters and long computation and it is the opposite for a fully connected layer.
+It takes the advantage of both the layers as a convolutional layer has few parameters and long computation, and it is the opposite for a fully connected layer.
 Overfitting was very much reduced by data augmentation and dropout.
-AlexNet was deeper, bigger and convolutional layers are not separated by pooling layer as compared with LeNet.
+AlexNet was the pooling layer that does not separate deeper, bigger and convolutional layers as compared with LeNet.

 3. ZF Net

 ZF Net was developed in 2013, which was a modified version of AlexNet.
 The size of the middle convolutional layer was expanded, and the first convolutional layer’s stride and filter size were made smaller.
 It just recognized the shortcomings of AlexNet and developed a superior one.
 All the layers are the same as AlexNet.
 ZF Net adjusts the layer parameters such as filter size or stride of the AlexNet, which makes it reduce the error rates.